Key Takeaways:

 If a scout finds a reliable food source, it may lead more birds to your facility.
 Cleaning spills immediately disrupts this process, so the area isn’t marked as a feeding ground.

-2. Use Waste Receptacles With Self-closing Lids.
-Empty Garbage Frequently
+2. Use Waste Receptacles With Self-closing Lids and Empty Garbage Frequently

 A self-closing lid ensures that the “human element” — forgetting to close a bin — doesn’t lead to a bird infestation.
 If a lid is left even partially open, birds like gulls and crows will enter and scatter trash, creating further sanitation issues.

-The gaps provide a perfect environment for nesting because they offer protection from predators and wind.
+The gaps between slats provide a perfect environment for nesting because they offer protection from predators, the wind, and bad weather.

 Pest-proofing involves inspecting the building exterior for any gaps larger than 1/2 inch and sealing them with durable materials that birds cannot peck through.